yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 Wendy suggested that CyberDuck could adopt a Pomodoro-like structure, where the duck announces when a focus session ends, asks what the user has accomplished, and offers brief positive reinforcement.
 This approach would allow CyberDuck to support users without requiring continuous conversational engagement.
 Wendy also commented on the voice, suggesting that it could be more “duck-like”, reinforcing the playful, companion-based nature of the device.

-Insight: Structured, time-based interventions may feel more appropriate than spontaneous conversational interruptions during focus-heavy workflows.

 2. Wizarding with Jade Change(Interactive Device Classmate)

 Jade found the interaction meaningful and potentially useful, noting that the cuteness of the duck made the experience more engaging and approachable.
 However, she felt that the chosen voice (Zephyr; one of the Gemini AI voices) was too high-pitched and hyper, which could become distracting during extended use.

 Jade also suggested the need for a clear wake-up line to signal when CyberDuck is actively listening, rather than always passively monitoring the environment.
 In the context of TA Mode, she wondered whether CyberDuck could have more contextual awareness, such as knowing what is on the user’s screen, to better support debugging or problem-solving.

-Insight: Even when the overall concept is appealing, voice characteristics and clear listening boundaries strongly affect comfort and trust.

 3. Wizarding with Jiayi Wu (UX Designer)